NicholasCorcoran2003/React-Video-Streaming-Application/README.md

 # React Video Quote App

-The React Video Quote App is a simple web application that allows users to browse through a collection of video quotes from famous individuals.
+Click this link to view Project https://nicholascorcoran2003.github.io/WordsofWisdom/ The React Video Quote App is a simple web application that allows users to browse through a collection of video quotes from famous individuals.
 Videos are stored in fire base.
 Currenlty there is only 6 videos but more may be added.

 ## Table of Contents